 Escape.
 Retreat.
 Refuge.
 We all long for some type of relief at some point in our lives.
 For some it’s tragedy, health scares, or just the mundane everyday-ness of life.
-And sometimes in our day, we can be on top of the world to the depths of the pit all in one day.
+And sometimes, in one day, we can be at the top of the world and in the depths of the.
 Our emotions run rampant and we feel ecstatic one moment and ticked off the next.
 Why is that?

 Emotions are fickle, unreliable little tyrants who have far too much control in our life.
 Circumstances are those things that drive the emotions so if emotions are tyrants and circumstances are conductors, then what do we do with what we feel?
 How can we process our emotions and feelings and frustrations in the midst of controlling circumstances?

 Refuge is defined as a shelter, protection, aid or relief.
 God is all of that.
 He shelters us.
 We find comfort in his love.
 He protects us by defending us.
 He offers us aid if we will accept it.
 And sometimes, he just plain offers us relief for a brief moment when we meet him in the secret place.